pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 <td align=center><b>enableClickAnalytics</td>
 <td>

-The `enableClickAnalytics` method was renamed as `pendoRecognizeClickAnalytics`.
+The `enableClickAnalytics` method has been renamed to `pendoRecognizeClickAnalytics`.

 <b>2.x (deprecated):</b>